nicklafferty/craftycody/content/crafts/diy-built-in-desk.md

 ![](/uploads/builtindeskdiy_7.jpg)

 The 2/4s were much simpler since they're only 2 inches wide versus about 24 inches like the plywood.
 First, I stained them and let them dry.
 Then, I cut one the width of the back wall and mounted it into two studs.
 This table will be heavy- find your studs!
+Use your level to make sure the board is going on the wall straight.
 The side pieces I cut shorter than the width of my tabletop because I didn't want to be able to see them.
 The left side was able to go into studs, but the shared closet wall had nothing so I had to get some heavy-duty drywall anchors that claim to hold 75lbs each- so far so good!
 I drilled the screws through the 2x4 and into the wall a little bit to know where to put the anchors.
 It feels secure as if it's in studs.

 ![](/uploads/builtindeskdiy_3.jpg)